 - Teachers who live out of town but who teach in a Freeport school may also get a nonresident card free of charge (teacher application form).
 The school must be located in Freeport.
 Teacher cards are to be used by the teacher only and are limited to Freeport’s collection.

-All library card applicants agree to obey the rules and policies of the library, to return items in a timely manner, to promptly pay all charges against the account for overdue fines, and damage to or loss of library items.
+All library card applicants agree to obey the rules and policies of the library, to return items in a timely manner, to promptly pay all charges against the account for damage to or loss of library items.
 They also agree to notify the library immediately in the event that a library card is lost or stolen or if an address, phone number, or email address changes.

 No one is allowed access to another person’s library card or account information without the consent of the library card holder.
 (PARENTS–please, be aware that your child’s library information is not available to you regardless of the age of your child.)
 The Freeport Community Library protects the privacy of ALL its patrons.